Battle of Algiers (1956–1957): Deployment and response

 The 10e DP deployed into Algiers the following week.
 The city had been divided into squares under a system known as quadrillage with each allotted to a Regimental command.
 The troops cordoned off each section, established checkpoints and conducted house-to-house searches throughout their areas of responsibility.
 A unit of the 11e Choc raided the Sûreté headquarteres and took away all files on FLN suspects and then proceeded to conduct mass arrests.

 On the afternoon of Saturday 26 January, female FLN operatives again planted bombs in European Algiers, the targets were the Otomatic on Rue Michelet, the Cafeteria and the Coq-Hardi brasserie.
 The explosions killed 4 and wounded 50 and a native Algerian was killed by Pied-Noirs in retaliation.

 In late January the FLN called an 8-day general strike across Algeria commencing on Monday 28 January.
 The strike appeared to be a success with most native Algerian shops remaining shuttered, workers failed to turn up and children didn't attend school.
 However Massu soon deployed his troops and used armored cars to pull the steel shutters off shops while army trucks rounded up workers and schoolchildren and forced them to attend their jobs and studies.
 Within a few days the strike had been broken.
 The bombings however continued and in mid-February female FLN operatives planted bombs at the Municipal Stadium and the El-Biar Stadium in Algiers killing 10 and injuring 45.
-After visiting Algiers, a clearly shocked defense minister Maurice Bourgès-Maunoury told General Massu after the bombings: "We must finish these people off!".
+After visiting Algiers, a clearly shocked defense minister Maurice Bourgès-Maunoury told General Massu after the bombings: "We must finish these people off!"

 Battle of the Casbah

-The Casbah fell under the control of Colonel Bigeard and his 3rd Colonial Parachute Regiment (3e RPC).
+The Casbah fell under the control of Bigeard and his 3rd Colonial Parachute Regiment (3e RPC).

 While females had not previously been searched in Algiers; following the Coq Hardi explosion one of the waiters identified the bomber as a woman.
 Accordingly, female suspects were subsequently searched by metal detectors or physically, limiting the ability of the FLN to continue the bombing campaign from the Casbah.
-In February Bigeard's troops captured Yacef's bomb transporter, who under torture gave the address of the bomb factory at 5 Impasse de la Grenade.
+In February Bigeard's troops captured Yacef's bomb transporter, who under extreme interrogation gave the address of the bomb factory at 5 Impasse de la Grenade.
 On 19 February the 3e RPC raided the bomb factory finding 87 bombs, 70 kg of explosives, detonators and other material, Yacef's bomb-making organisation within the Casbah had been destroyed.